Values File Settings for Containers Under Kubernetes

 A unique authentication scheme (reference name) for the identity provider in the AnyCAGateway REST.
 The authentication Scheme should be entered without spaces.
 This is used in constructing URLs that reference the identity provider from AnyCAGateway REST.

-For Keyfactor Identity Provider, the authentication Scheme you enter here must match the name you used when configuring the redirect URLs for Keyfactor Identity Provider (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation).
+For Keycloak, the authentication Scheme you enter here must match the name you used when configuring the redirect URLs for Keycloak (see Configuring Keycloak and Collecting Data for the Keyfactor Command Installation).

 This parameter is required.